pranavpr/cardinfo.github.io/_posts/2020-03-21-best-credit-cards-in-india-for-cashback.md

   - Discounts of up to 20% on [participating restaurants](https://www.americanexpress.com/in/network/offer/dining.html)
   - Emergency Card Replacement

-Though the reward rate looks peltry on [American Express Membership Rewards Credit Card](/american-express-membership-rewards-credit-card-mrcc-review/), this card shines when you redeem the Membership Rewards Points from 18 Karat or 24 Karat Gold collection.
+Though the reward rate looks paltry on [American Express Membership Rewards Credit Card](/american-express-membership-rewards-credit-card-mrcc-review/), this card shines when you redeem the Membership Rewards Points from 18 Karat or 24 Karat Gold collection.
 Let's do a sample math to calculate the reward rate when you just do 4 transactions of Rs.
 1,000 every month and redeem from 18 Karat Gold Collection.

 <div class="border p-4 mb-4 bg-lightblue article-info">
    Regular Membership Rewards Points earned on spending Rs.
 4,000 = 80 <br/>